How to choose the best dog grooming scissors

 Lastly, if you have different dogs and want to groom them all, make sure each pair of scissors is adapted to their coat.
 Some have a rough coarse coat and require sharper scissors, other breeds have thin and a lot of volume in their hair which asks for thinning rather than cutting.
 See our information on the best thinning scissors and also the difference between thinners and chunking scissors.

 Does the brand matter?
 When buying the right scissors, it is important that you buy the right grooming scissors from day one, but there is more to this than the model.
 Oster, Kenchii, Roseline or KR are all reputable brands and this does have some impact, but there is a secret to making sure you can be happy that you are producing the best dog grooming service that you can.
+If you're not sure, ask someone you know who has experience with the brand you're looking at to see what their experience was like!

 The secret to getting the right initial pair of straight or curved scissors is the grading.
 Scissors do come in different lengths, which vary in weight.
 This is designed to give more or less control to the groomer and is more suitable for different sizes of dogs, but the number associated with the scissor is where it really counts.